Saint Francis de Sales Seminary

 Saint Francis de Sales Seminary is a seminary for the Roman Catholic Archdiocese of Milwaukee, located in the Milwaukee suburb of St. Francis, Wisconsin.
+On August 28, 2022, Very Reverend Luke N. Strand was installed as the 20th rector of the seminary by Most Reverend Jerome E. Listecki.
 Its main building, called Henni Hall, is listed on the National Register of Historic Places.

 Dedication

 The seminary was dedicated to Francis de Sales, seventeenth-century Bishop and saint of the Roman Catholic Church.